 Howard Payne University (HPU), based in Brownwood for more than 130 years (established 1889), has maintained an extension center in El Paso since 1991.
 HPU’s El Paso Center has graduated more than 265 students since its establishment.

-We are an affordable, private, not-for-profit, Christian university accredited by SACS (the Southern Association of Colleges and Schools).
-The El Paso Center began as an extension of the School of Christian Studies to offer academic course work and training for those preparing for vocational ministry.
+HPU is an affordable, private, not-for-profit, Christian university accredited by SACS (the Southern Association of Colleges and Schools).
+The El Paso Center began as an extension of the School of Christian Studies to offer academic coursework and training for those preparing for vocational ministry.
 More recently, the El Paso Center has broadened its course offerings to include additional degrees in business administration, Christian studies, criminal justice, and general studies.
-We also offer a Master of Business Administration degree, a Master of Education in Sport and Wellness Leadership degree, a Master of Arts in Theology and Ministry degree, and dual credit opportunities as well.
+We also offer a Master of Business Administration degree, a Master of Education in Sport and Wellness Leadership degree, a Master of Arts in Theology and Ministry degree, and dual credit opportunities.